-Fall, Spring, Summer 3 Term(s) 29
+Program Entrance Term: Fall, Spring, Summer Minimum Length of Program: 3 Term(s) Minimum Credit Hours for Graduation: 29

 The Medical Coding/Insurance Data Entry Specialist technical certificate of credit offers the students an introduction to medical coding.
 This technical certificate prepares individuals for careers in medical offices and hospitals.
 The certificate provides the students with the basic anatomy, medical terms, introduction to diseases, computer skills and entry level skills for CPT Coding and ICD 10 coding.